 Opportunities to carry out postgraduate research towards an MPhil/PhD exist in all the areas identified above and in associated interdisciplinary areas.
 Further information may be obtained from the NTU Graduate School.

-- Governor of the Shepherd School for people with a severe learning disability (2002-present)
+- Governor of the Oak Field School for students with a severe learning disabilities

 Sponsors and collaborators

 - 2021: Medical Technologies and Advanced Materials Research Theme – Research Springboard Fund: ML_SELECT: Machine Learning Augmented Selection of Eligible People for Lung Cancer Screening using Electronic Primary Care Data. £34,276.72.

 - 2020: Erasmus+ Capacity Building in Higher Education (KA2 Cooperation for Innovation and the Exchange of Good Practices): DIVERASIA – Embracing diversity in ASIA through the adoption of Inclusive Open Practices. €1M.

 - 2020: Strategic partnerships in the field of education and training Education, Audiovisual and Culture Executive Agency, EU: AI-TOP: An AI Tool to Predict Engagement and 'Meltdown' Events in Students with Autism. €449.691.

 - 2017: EU Erasmus+. €443,075.
 Pathway+: A mobile pedagogical assistant to develop meaningful pathways to personalised learning for students with learning disabilities.